 - 1. Slides are the data.
 Slides have titles and content.
 The content may be a bunch of text, or lists that are either bulleted or numbered.
 We may also have overlays, which are slides that sit on top of other slides, so that we can present content in stages. - 2.
 The main operation on slides seems to be displaying them on the screen. - 3.
 We sequence slides by putting them in some (linear) order. - 4.
+The language should save the programmer from waiting for clicks to move between slides, from printing titles manually, and from manually specifying/tracking item numbers in itemized lists. - 5.
 It's not clear at the moment what decisions should be postponed until run-time, so we'll come back to that one later.